The Cow in Hinduism

 Why is the cow important to Hindus?

-In Hinduism, the cow (Sanskrit: go) is revered as the source of food and symbol of life and may never be killed.
-Hindus do not worship the cow, however, and cows do not have especially charmed lives in India.
-It is more accurate to say the cow is taboo in Hinduism, rather than sacred.
+In Hinduism, the cow is revered as the source of food and symbol of life and may never be killed.
+However, many non-Hindus interpret these beliefs to mean that Hindus worship cows.
+This is not true.
+It is more accurate to say the cow is taboo in the Hindu religion, rather than sacred.
+This is just one example of the misunderstandings people have about the Hindu faith.
+(Go here for Hindu Facts and here for Hindu beliefs.)

 History of the "Sacred" Cow